What is Water?

 - The liquid state of water makes up most of the earth’s surface.
 It finds its application in a wide range of areas.

-- The gaseous state of water is known as water vapor.
-At 100o Celsius water reaches its boiling point and gets converted into water vapor.
+- The gaseous state of water is known as water vapour.
+At 100o Celsius water reaches its boiling point and gets converted into water vapour.

 Physical and Chemical Properties of Water:

-- It is a colorless and a tasteless liquid.
+- It is a colourless and a tasteless liquid.

 - Compared to other liquids, it has higher thermal conductivity, specific heat, surface tension, etc.

 - Water is referred as universal solvent as most substances such as acids, salts, sugar, and gases readily dissolve in it.

 - Water has the capability to form azeotropes with other solvents.